tsaohsihsueh/myBridgeProject/README.md

 Instant Evaluation:

-Par Score Calculation: Automatically see the "Par Score" for any given hand, helping you understand the optimal result for both sides.
+Par Score Calculation: Automatically see the "Par Score" for a generated hand, helping you understand the optimal result for both sides.

 Hand Analysis: Get an immediate evaluation of single hands to check your counting and logic.